mlaban/MetarMap/README.md

 ## A Note on Development

-This project has been entirely vibe coded.
-What does that mean?
-It means I built it iteratively, following intuition and making it work the way I wanted it to work, rather than following a strict plan.
-The code reflects that - it's functional, it works well, and it's been refined through use.
+This project has been built with Cursor / Composer 1 with guidance.
+The development process was iterative and intuitive, building features as needed and refining through use.
+The code reflects that approach - it's functional, it works well, and it's been refined through use.
 If you find something that could be improved, feel free to make it better!

 ## API